Cash Flow

 Pro tips

-- For forward-looking planning (projected AR/AP timing), use the 13-week forecast or the Cash Flow Forecast in the Reports catalog rather than this historical statement.
+• For forward-looking planning (projected AR/AP timing), use the 13-week forecast in the CFO Portal Cash Flow Forecast rather than this historical statement.

 In-depth guide